code-423n4/2021-08-floatcapital/README.md

 If you have any questions about the scope, just shoot us a message!

+## Protocol summary

+Put simply, Float is the easiest and safest way for users to mint synthetic assets.
+Users do not need to worry about over-collateralization, or suddenly getting liquidated.

+In its most basic form, the Float protocol creates a 'peer-to-peer' exposure market where long positions on one synthetic asset, are offset by short positions on that same synthetic asset (synth).
+For example, Imagine Alice has $100 000 of short exposure to a synth, while Bob had $100 000 of long exposure to this synth.
+Given this, a 1% decrease in the underlying asset price would mean that Alice now has $101 000 of value while bob has $99 000 of value.

+We refer you to the [documentation](https://docs.float.capital/) for finer details.

 ## Video walk-throughs of smart-contracts 📼

 If you are a visual learner, you may prefer to watch our video walk through series.
 This is a super comprehensive resource for understanding the protocol.
 We give a high level overview before diving in to the code.
 Only thing left is to go catch those 🐛